Twisted Superfields: Discussion

 \section{Discussion}

 The theory presented in this paper is being proposed as an alternative to the Standard Model.
 The paper has taken a two-pronged approach: theoretical and phenomenological.

 In sections 1, 2, 4 and the appendix, a model is presented that has a number of attractive theoretical features.
-For example, it is holomorphic, invariant to local superspace gauge transformations, supports coupling constant unification, and is similar to a theory that has been shown to be free of quadratic divergences to at least two loops.
+For example, it is holomorphic, invariant to local superspace gauge transformations, supports coupling constant unification, and is similar at the unification scale to a theory that has been shown to be free of quadratic divergences to at least two loops \cite{Twisted-Superfields}.

-In sections 3 and 5, detailed experimental data are considered, including data that differ by 3$\sigma$, 4$\sigma$ and even 7$\sigma$ from the Standard Model.
+In sections 3 and 5, detailed experimental data are considered, including data that differ by 3-7$\sigma$ from the Standard Model.
 The results that nonperturbative calculations would have to generate in order to reproduce the data are identified.

 The theory looks promising on the theoretical side and also on the phenomenological side.
 More work needs to be done to tie these two sides together.
 Would actual nonperturbative calculations support the parameter values required to reproduce data?